Narinder Kumar Gupta: Activity fields

 Gupta's expertise in the mechanics of large deformation of metals and composites under impact loading has greatly augmented India's advance in technology, in particular, defence and aerospace researches.
 He helped found IMPLAST, an international event held regularly in India and countries across the world, including Australia (2000), Germany (2007), and the USA (2010).
-The last IMPLAST held in India was in 2016, and the recent was held in Republic of Korea 1n 2019.
+The last IMPLAST held in India was in 2016, and the recent was held in Republic of Korea in 2019.
 He also initiated a series of Indo-Russian workshops in "Theoretical and Applied Mechanics", held in both India and Russia.
 Gupta has edited nearly a dozen volumes of IMPLAST and Indo-Russian workshops, which the scientific community has very well received.
 These events provide a forum for Indian scientists to interact with several known international scientists.
 Gupta has been a voice of India in international forums in articulating the country's long-term vision on key scientific and technical issues.

 Honours

 Gupta was conferred Padma Shri by the President of India in 1991.

 Professor Gupta is recipient of J.C.
-Bose Memorial Award, the O. P. Bhasin Award, the Millenium Plaques of Honour (ISCA) Award, the Erskine (New Zealand) Award, the Alexander von Humboldt (Germany) Research Award and several other honours and awards.
+Bose Memorial Award, the O. P. Bhasin Award, the Millennium Plaques of Honour (ISCA) Award, the Erskine (New Zealand) Award, the Alexander von Humboldt (Germany) Research Award and several other honours and awards.
 He has been conferred Doctor Honoris Causa by the Russian Academy of Sciences and Mercator Professorship of DFG and DRDO Academy excellence award.

 Gupta is Fellow of the Indian National Science Academy, Indian National Academy of Engineering, National Academy of Sciences, India and the Third World Academy of Sciences.

 The esteem that Gupta enjoys nationally and internationally is shown by the fact that conferences to honour his contributions were held on his 60th and 70th birthday in India in 2002 and 2012, On his 65th birthday in Bochum, Germany, in 2007, and was honoured on 70th in Singapore in 2012.
 Special issues of the International Journal of Impact Engineering, Proceedings of the Indian National Science Academy and Defence Science Journal were devoted to his birthdays.
 These issues received contributions from highly regarded international scientists.
 A special issue to honour his contributions has been published by the International Journal of Impact Engineering, in 2017.

 Gupta has been named as one of five Honorary Members - honoured as one of the top five world scientists in the area of impact mechanics - by the International Society of Impact Engineering.